Our replica of the famous motor show showcases the "cars of the future" in true Revival style

 Each year, we are joined by a stellar line-up of writers known for their love of dogs – whether creators of fictional favourites or experts in their field – who will offer advice, practical tips and a host of brilliant stories.
 The lineup will reflect an appreciation of literature’s finest canine heroes and the writers who found their muse in the most loyal of species.

-Over the last few years, the bookshop has held or supported literary events for audiences totalling more than a quarter of a million people, delivering a wide range of innovative events for all ages and attracting both established and debut authors as well as playing an integral part of Goodwoof's Literary Corner.
+Over the last few years, the bookshop has held or supported literary events for audiences totalling more than a quarter of a million people, delivering a wide range of innovative events for all ages and attracting both established and debut authors as well as playing an integral part in Goodwoof's Literary Corner.